 It can accommodate 5 people that would enjoy the automatic climate control available for non-base models.
 There’s also a 2-DIN CD/MP3/Radio with 6 speakers for entertainment that can be controlled with the multi-function steering wheel on the middle and top of the line variants.

-Safety features are standard across all models that include dual airbags, ABS with electronic brake force distribution and brake assist, and child protection lock.
+Safety features are standard across all models that include dual, side, curtain shield, and driver knee airbags, ABS with electronic brake force distribution and brake assist, as well as child protection lock and Isofix.

 The new Innova retains the same wheelbase measurement from the previous iteration, but is now 150mm longer, 70mm wider, and 35mm taller.